labcesi-strasbourg/boites-labcesi/README.md

 The box called"boite-labcesi" whose size is"90mmX100mmX50mm".
 Our box has 5 surfaces, otherwise there is a bevel in front of the box which makes people find components more convenient.
 We designed eight holes on the top and eight sppourts on the bottom to overlap two boxes.
 ## Improvement

-Although we achieved overlapping in first design, the eight supports on the bottom are very figile.
-According to our previous experience, we reduce eight holes to four but create them bigger.
+Although we achieved overlapping in first design, those eight supports on the bottom were very figile.
+According to our previous experience, we reduced eight holes to four but created them bigger.

 ## Gallery